 Troubleshooting audio playback & AirPod issues (iOS, macOS)

-AirPods switching unexpectedly between devices, audio cutting out during dictation, or music interfering with your recordings?
-This guide helps you stabilize audio routing and optimize your microphone setup for Flow.
+If your AirPods keep switching between devices, audio cuts out during dictation, or music interferes with your recordings — this guide helps you stabilize audio routing and pick the right mic for Flow.
 Most issues resolve in under 2 minutes.

 Quick checks

 • Is your mic set to built-in?
-Open Flow, go to Settings → General → Microphone (Mac/Windows), and select your device's built-in microphone instead of AirPods.
-On iOS, enable the Use Built-In Mic toggle in Settings, or disconnect AirPods to fall back to the built-in mic.
+Open Flow and go to Settings → General → Microphone (Mac/Windows), or enable Use Built-In Mic in Settings (iOS).
 Dictate a test phrase — if it transcribes correctly, AirPods were the issue.

 • Is music playing?
 Pause any audio playback, then dictate again.
 If accuracy improves, music was interfering.